melaniewalsh/mwalsh/presidents_great_things.md

 There are also some surprising connections between the Presidents themselves.
 Donald Trump and George H. W. Bush are connected by the word "men."
 Ronald Reagan and Ulysses S. Grant are connected by "honor."
 Dwight D. Eisenhower, James Buchanan, and Andrew Garfield are all connected by "evil" (Buchanan also dropped the plural "great evils").
 William McKinley, George W. Bush, and Richard Nixon are all connected by "responsibilities."
 James Monroe and John Adams are connected by "satisfaction."
 And Harry S. Truman, Bill Clinton, and George Washington aren't connected to anyone at all!

-Please feel free to explore the network and see what else you can find!
+Please feel free to explore the network and see what else you can find.
+Check out all the source code for this project [here](https://github.com/melaniewalsh/inaugural_addresses).